high tech Easter egg hunt. Someone hides a container of

 Near the top of the cache description page you'll find the "Size."
 Try to stay with regular caches in the beginning if you can.
 Micros are often hard for everyone, especially beginners.
 Once the most common micro was a 35mm film container, but today they they can be a little larger.
 The official micro container is about twice as big around and half as long as your little finger.
 Micros can be as small as a marble.
 It's becoming more common to use these evil nano caches.
 (TIP: These tiny caches have rolled up pieces of paper for logs, when you put the log back, put it in the lid -- don't try to put it in the body and then replace the lid -- you'll just make a mess and become frustrated.)
 Even when micros say one star they're likely to be difficult and can be discouraging to a beginner.
 Micros are often attached by magnets to metal objects.
 Common "small" containers are Lock-And-Lock and serving size Rubbermaid.
 "Small" caches I've found are typically about the size of a tennis ball or a stack of 7 Hershey bars, but small caches can be almost any size from somewhat larger than a 35mm film container to a quart/liter.
 As you probably guessed, smalls are easier to find than micros, but harder than regular caches -- surprise!

 Try to stay with the easier to find regular size caches to start.
 On the cache page it will rate the difficulty of caches from 1 to 5 stars.
 The first number, the difficulty, is how hard it is to find.
 The second is the terrain -- how hard it is to get to it.
 A 1/5 will be easy to find when you get to it, but may require a boat and scuba gear to reach it.
-Try hunting caches in this order until you get some experience: 1/1, 1/2, 1/3 (1/4 if youíre athletic), then 2/1, 2/2, etc. [NOTE: Ordinary people (all sorts) assign those numbers, so there are 1's I've never been able to find and 3's I found immediately.
+Try hunting caches in this order until you get some experience: 1/1, 1/2, 1/3 (1/4 if youíre athletic), then 2/1, 2/2, etc. [NOTE: All sorts of ordinary people assign those numbers, so there are difficulty 1's I've never been able to find and 3's I found immediately.
 Typically, the terrain ratings are more accurate than the difficulty ratings.]

-If you are carrying a printout, be sure to decrypt the hints when you print the cache description page and include as many logs as you can for at least the first 5-10 caches you try.
+If you're carrying a printout, be sure to decrypt the hints when you print the cache description page and include as many logs as you can for at least the first 5-10 caches you try.
 Finding them gets easier with experience, but it can be challenging at first.
 Study all the logs left by others for clues to the cache location.
 They may also alert you to problems like -- "Watch out for the hornets nest in that tree north of the cache."
 Make handwritten notes of anything special like this on the pages you print out .
 If the latest logs have been DNFs (Did Not Finds) wait on that one until someone else finds it -- it may be missing.
 Tip: If you print cache pages days in advance be sure to check the website just before you leave in case the cache has gone missing.
 It can be very discouraging to spend a hour searching for a cache that's no longer there.
 Quickly scan all the logs to see how many purple faces -- DNFs.
-These often signal difficult caches.
+These often signal the real difficulty level..
 One, or two out of 30 may or may not, but 5 out of 20 means it's almost sure to be difficult no matter how the owner rated it, unless it was missing for a while.

 Be sure your GPSr's Map Datum is set to WGS84

 Try different displays/screens on your GPSr until you find the one(s) that works best for you.
 Most GPSrs have one or more screens that point toward the cache.
 You must be moving/walking in a straight line for it to point to the cache.
 It knows where the cache is, but doesn't know which way you are facing and thus which way to point if you're not moving.
 Most units have a screen that looks like a compass, but instead of pointing north it points at the cache.
 Personally, I don't like them.
 If you stop walking they lose their mind.
 And, I find them confusing -- they start behaving erratically as you get near the cache, the place where you need them most.
-But, many very experienced geocachers rely on these pseudocompasses almost exclusively.
+But, many very experienced geocachers (mostly old timers) rely on these pseudocompasses almost exclusively.
 Now that I've used both Magellan and lower priced Garmin units I think I know why.
 I think the Map method I use works better on Magellan units than on low end Garmin units like the popular eTrex Legend.
 I suggest you go to a nearby park and "waypoint" an object you can remember such as a stump, water fountain, etc. Then walk a hundred or so feet away and use the device to return to the location.
 Do this a few times then choose another object and do it again.
 Try using different screens.
 Save these coordinates and try to find the locations again another day.
 Repeat this until you get a feel for how the gadget responds and which displays work best for you.

 If you're interested in how I setup my GPSr, and my technique for homing in on cache coordinates, I describe it Here.